Six Tips for Healthy Tech Gadgets in 2017

 There are a number of free security options available but it may be best to purchase a complete suite for more robust protection that can protect you on multiple devices from a Variety of online threats.

 Speaking of protection make sure your smartphones are protected with a case and protective screen for when the inevitable happens and you drop it.
 I know for a fact it has prevented me from having a cracked screen on a number of occasions.

 5. Reduce Unwanted Spam

 Are junk emails promoting the newest diet, fix bad credit or the latest get rich quick scheme clogging up your inbox?

 Many email programs let you increase the filters to catch more junk.
 You can block specific senders or flag specific words.
 With some junk mail simply unsubscribe and many will not reappear in your mailbox.

 Be selective of giving out your email address.
 A good idea is to set up another secondary email account specifically for sign ups.
 Keeping your personal email dedicated to family and friends.
 Here are a number of Spam Blocking options at Amazon.

 6. Protecting Your Memories Digitize Old Photos And Videos.

 Your old vinyl collection may hold out for a few more years but VHS cassette tapes will not last forever.
 Trying to simply play some of the old tapes may damage them and make them unusable.
 So the best thing is to get them transferred to digital format.

-Read our VHS to DVD Converter Guide to see if the DIY method is for you or send them to ScanDigital.com a company that has made converting old home movies, photos and various formats of film to digital or DVD simple and affordable.
+If you don't have the time send them to ScanDigital.com a company that has made converting old home movies, photos and various formats of film to digital or DVD simple and affordable.
 They will ensure your memories last forever and you can now easily share your memories with family and friends by “ripping” on a disk or sharing on social media.
 Get a quote and get it done before it's too late.